Shemon VII Ishoyahb: Shemon's death and succession

-Shemon VII Ishoyahb died on Wednesday, 1 November 1558, and was succeeded as patriarch by his nephew and natar kursya (designated successor) Eliya VI (1558–1591).
-His body was buried in the Rabban Hormizd Monastery near Alqosh, where his tomb can still be seen, alongside those of several other patriarchs of the Shemon line.
+Shemʿon VII Ishoʿyahb died on Wednesday, 1 November 1558, and was succeeded as patriarch by his nephew and natar kursya (designated successor) Eliya VI (1558–1591).
+His body was buried in the Rabban Hormizd Monastery near Alqosh, where his tomb can still be seen, alongside those of several other patriarchs of the Shemʿon line.
 His epitaph, published by Vosté in 1930, contains a conventional Nestorian profession of faith.